 How do I join?

-Does the Cambridge Ring have groups on Facebook and LinkedIn?
+Does the Cambridge Ring have a group on LinkedIn?

 I've got a job opportunity.
 How do I advertise it to Ring members?